Skip to main content

 PROGRAM OF THE YEAR

-This award acknowledges a program hosted by an active registered student organization which showcases the values of their organization, highlights a campus/community concern, or builds university pride.
+This award acknowledges a program hosted by an active, registered student organization that showcases the values of their organization, highlights a campus/community concern, or builds university pride.
+This event should exemplify creativity, effective planning, and contribute to the overall community building at Georgia Southern.

 BEST NEW STUDENT ORGANIZATION OF THE YEAR

-This award recognizes a newly active organization chartered in the 2021-2022 academic year that has demonstrated a strong level of leadership, campus involvement, and/or community engagement.
+This award recognizes a newly active organization chartered in spring 2023 or fall 2023 semester that has demonstrated a strong level of leadership, campus involvement, and/or community engagement.

 WINGS INCENTIVE PROGRAM AWARDS